koyo-nic/grass-course-veroa/slides/00_installation/PITCHME.md

 2 options:

 - Standalone installer
-- OSGeo4W installer
+- OSGeo4W installer (recommended)

 ---

 1. WinGRASS stand-alone installer

 > Important:
-> Right-click over installer, execute with **Administrator** privileges
+> Right-click over the installer and execute with **Administrator** privileges

 ---

-Be sure to check "Important Microsoft Runtime Libraries" and the rest is all **Ok** till the end
+Be sure to check "Important Microsoft Runtime Libraries".
+The rest is all **Ok** until the end.

 Note: dependencies needed by core modules are shipped with the installer, no need to worry about them now.